1963–64 AEK Athens F.C. season: Overview

 The management of AEK Athens, in the summer of 1963, proceeded with a brave restructuring of the team's roster.
 The Syrian Ibrahim Mughrabi returned to his homeland, Thanasis Gouvas and the Cypriots, Panikos Krystallis and Dimitris Zagylos left, while Giannis Marditsis, after his participation in the first match against Monaco, effectively withdrew from the team.
-Several players were added to the roster, such as the goalkeeper, Thodoros Maniateas from Panthisiakos and Panagiotis Charalambidis from Iraklis and most importantly, Fanis Tasinos who emerged as the best left midfielder of the previous season with Pagorinthiakos and the striker of Atromitos, Kostas Papageorgiou.
+Several players were added to the roster, such as the goalkeeper, Theodoros Maniateas from Panthisiakos and Panagiotis Charalambidis from Iraklis, the striker of Atromitos, Kostas Papageorgiou and most importantly, Fanis Tasinos who emerged as the best left midfielder of the previous season with Pagkorinthiakos.
 Along with the renewal of the roster, the administration of yellow–blacks surprised everyone by removing from the technical leadership Jenő Csaknády, the coach who crowned them Champion in the previous season.
 The Austrian Heinrich Müller was hired in his place.
 One of the first innovations under the new coach was the "removal of permanency" in the position under the goalposts, of the team's main goalkeeper Stelios Serafidis and the promotion to the starting eleven of the then substitute goalkeeper, Vangelis Petrakis.

-AEK started their competitive obligations, playing for the first time in their history in the UEFA competitions, as they qualified in the Preliminary round of the European Cup, having won the championship of the previous season.
+AEK started their competitive obligations, playing for the first time in their history in the UEFA competitions, as they qualified in the preliminary round of the European Cup, having won the championship of the previous season.
 The draw brought them against the French champions, Monaco.
 The first appearance in a UEFA match quickly turned into a nightmare as they faced an imposing 7–2 defeat at Stade Municipal du Ray, on 18 September.
-The remach in Athens on 2 October, was purely procedural, as 1–1 draw couldn't change anything in the qualification outcome, as it was secured by the Monegasques from the first match.
+The rematch in Athens on 2 October, was purely procedural, as 1–1 draw couldn't change anything in the qualification outcome, as it was secured by the Monegasques from the first match.

-AEK started the Championship race with 3 losses and 1 draw conceding a total of 8 goals in these games.
+AEK started the championship race with 3 losses and 1 draw conceding a total of 8 goals in these games.
 Taking into account the 7–2 defeat in the team's maiden European appearance in Monaco, Serafidis returned to the starting eleven, but precious ground had been already lost in the title race.
 In the next 14 Championship matches, the yellow–blacks conceded only 3 goals, 2 of which in their fourth defeat in Drama against Doxa Drama, which gave a greater advantage to the advancing Panathinaikos.
 AEK eventually finished in third place in the table, 13 points from the top.
 The 72 goals they achieved won them the best attack, while after 4 consecutive firsts of Kostas Nestoridis, the title of the top scorer of the league "passed" to Mimis Papaioannou, who with 29 goals kept the award within the club.